 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the consolidated financial statements and related notes included elsewhere in this prospectus.
 This discussion contains forward-looking statements that involve risks and uncertainties and our actual results, events or circumstances could differ materially from those described in forward-looking statements.
 Factors that could cause or contribute to such differences include those identified below and those discussed in the section titled "Risk Factors" and other parts of this prospectus.
 Our historical results are not necessarily indicative of the results that may be expected for any period in the future.
 The last day of our fiscal year is January 31, and our fiscal quarters end on April 30, July 31, October 31 and January 31.
-Our fiscal years ended January 31, 2021, 2023, 2024 and 2025 are referred to herein as fiscal 2021, fiscal 2023, fiscal 2024 and fiscal 2025, respectively, and references to our "common stock" include our Class A common stock, Class B common stock and Class C common stock.
+Our fiscal years ended January 31, 2023 and 2024 are referred to herein as fiscal 2023 and fiscal 2024, respectively.